Oil Painting Restoration in Salt Lake City – a famous art dealer gives his trusted source

 Fine Art Conservation Laboratories is honored to be part of this historic preservation work.

-Contributions can also be sent to (and make the check out to) “Old Mission Santa Barbara” at 2201 Laguna Street, Santa Barbara, CA 93103.
+There are a total of five panels in need of conservation, costing close to $100,000 for the entire project.
+If interested in supporting this project, donate today.
+Contributions can be sent to (and make the check out to) “Old Mission Santa Barbara” at 2201 Laguna Street, Santa Barbara, CA 93103.
 You may also contribute with a credit card by calling (805) 682-4713.

 See more about art conservation efforts at https://www.sbmal.org/conservation